 There were 11 overdoses of insulin recorded due to incorrect administration between April 2017 and March 2022.
 The HSIB investigation made many observations aimed at improving the safety of diabetic patients in hospitals, focussing on the use of high strength insulin, staff knowledge and equipment.

-Overdoses of insulin can lead to harm or even death, as seen in the tragic case of a 5-year-old boy in 2019 who was given ten times the amount of insulin by a junior doctor in Rotherham.
+Overdoses of insulin can lead to harm or even death, as seen in the tragic case of a 5-year-old boy in 2019 who a junior doctor in Rotherham gave ten times the amount of insulin.
 Another case relating to an Omnipod device was the death of Paul McNairney.
 He was found unresponsive at home in November 2021 after his Omnipod device is believed to have malfunctioned before delivering him 4 days’ worth of insulin in less than and hour while he slept, read here.
 Omnipod removed the need for Paul McNairney to inject himself with insulin 4 times per day.

 While this report does not make any express recommendations, it is hoped that the observations made will lead to positive change – meaning a brighter, safer future for diabetic patients visiting hospitals.